jbossdemocentral/business-resource-planner-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v1.1 - JBoss Business Resource Planner from JBoss BPM Suite 6.1, JBoss EAP 6.4.0 and optional containerized installation.

-- v1.0 - JBoss BRMS 6.0.3, JBoss EAP 6.1.1 and optional docker installation.
+- v1.0 - JBoss BRMS 6.0.3, JBoss EAP 6.1.1 and optional containerized installation.

 - v0.9 - Migrated to JBoss Demo Central and updated windows init.bat support.